 Early on in my journey as a school free mum, I discovered that Charlotte Mason called these books, living books.
 I also discovered that many recommendations of living books are for books from the UK, Canada, and the US.
 For those of us in Australia, that sometimes means we are reading about places and creatures we aren’t familiar with.
 The Wonderland of Nature was written about our particular natural wonderland: Australia.

 You will find familiar creatures on the pages, no matter where in the world you live.
 If you live in Australia, you will find some of our unique Southern Hemisphere dwellers on the pages, too.

 What to do with all the ‘he’ references.

 The Wonderland of Nature was first published in 1964.
 At times it reveals signs of its times.
 For example, insects are generally referred to as he, unless the author is talking about a queen bee, or another specifically female insect.

-My daughter comments “or she”.
+My daughter comments “or she” whenever ‘he’ is overused.
 While reading independently, she’s said, “hmm, according to THIS BOOK, most insects are boys.”

 This book is totally worth its salt.
-Thankfully, even female insects are winning the right to represent themselves in our literature.
+We’ve liberated the overlooked female insects in the text, through our response.

 Where to find The Wonderland of Nature book.

 You can find The Wonderland of Nature at Living Book Press.

 You might find the book listed on sites like Amazon, but it is out of print.
 Homeschooling Downunder published an updated version, with beautiful cover art in 2007 (the one I purchased), but that seems unavailable now, too.

 The dragonfly image was taken by the Sensei Minimal team on unsplash.